Overview

 Prioritize columnar storage formats: Parquet or ORC.

-- High compression rate: Significantly reduces the volume of intermediate data, saving storage and network bandwidth;
+- High compression ratio: Significantly reduces intermediate data volume, saving storage and network bandwidth.

-- Strong type and nested structure support: Avoids issues with delimiters and escaping in text formats like CSV;
+- Strong type and nested structure support: Avoids delimiter conflicts and escape issues found in text formats like CSV.

-- High-performance read/write: Compared to CSV, import/export performance improves by approximately 20%–30%, making it ideal for wide tables and complex data types.
+- High-performance read/write: Improves import/export performance by approximately 20%–30% compared to CSV, especially suitable for wide tables and complex data types.

 Official documentation reference